Search Icon

 In our tests for the Trust category, we also cover factors relating to stability and transparency.
 Here, we focus on how long the broker has been in business, how big the company is, and how transparent it is in terms of readily available information.

-I conducted thorough research into Saxo Bank’s business profile and determined that the bank is very stable and transparent.
+I conducted thorough research into Saxo’s business profile and determined that the bank is very stable and transparent.
 It is privately held with a clear ownership structure.
-With respect to transparency, I appreciated Saxo’s dedication to providing background information about its market experts and writers.
+Concerning transparency, I appreciated Saxo’s dedication to providing background information about its market experts and writers.
 This helps to make its content more trustworthy.

 Additionally, Saxo goes above and beyond when it comes to the transparency of its fees.
 While checking its platform, I noticed that traders are provided with abundant information about the costs associated with executing a specific order.

-• Awarded by S&P Global Ratings with a BBB rating and positive outlook.
+• Awarded by S&P Global Ratings with a A- rating and positive outlook.

 Fees

-Saxo Bank’s pricing mechanisms vary depending on what, when, and how much you want to trade or invest.
+Saxo’s pricing mechanisms vary depending on what, when, and how much you want to trade or invest.
 In general, the bank charges average spreads on leveraged products.
 It also has a fixed commission, which can be waived if you execute high-volume orders.
-Deposits and withdrawals are free, but Saxo’s inactivity fee is quite high.
+Deposits and withdrawals are free, and there is no inactivity fee.

 Instrument Live Spread AM Live Spread PM